HackQuarantine/selfie-bot/README.md

 # Selfie Scraper Discord Bot

-Discord bot to get selfies from Discord and save them locally
+Discord bot to get selfies from the `#selfies` channel and save them locally!

 Bot prefix is `$` by default.

+Use `$get_photos` to save all the photos.

 # Development